TosbackCgusBridge-Bot/CGUs-versions/Bitcasa/unknown.md

 *   probe, scan, or test the vulnerability of any system or network;
 *   breach or otherwise circumvent any security or authentication measures;
-*   access, tamper with, or use non-public areas of the Service, shared areas of the Service you have not been invited to, Bitcasa (or our service providersâ) computer systems;
+*   access, tamper with, or use non-public areas of the Service, shared areas of the Service you have not been invited to, Bitcasa (or our service providers’) computer systems;
 *   interfere with or disrupt any user, host, or network, for example by sending a virus, overloading, flooding, spamming, or mail-bombing any part of the Services;
-*   plant malware or otherwise use the Services to distribute malware. access or search the Services by any means other than our publicly supported interfaces (for example, âscrapingâ);
+*   plant malware or otherwise use the Services to distribute malware. access or search the Services by any means other than our publicly supported interfaces (for example, “scraping”);
 *   send unsolicited communications, promotions or advertisements, or spam;
-*   send altered, deceptive or false source-identifying information, including âspoofingâ or âphishingâ;
+*   send altered, deceptive or false source-identifying information, including “spoofing” or “phishing”;
 *   publish anything that is fraudulent, misleading, or infringes another's rights;
 *   promote or advertise products or services other than your own without appropriate authorization;
 *   impersonate or misrepresent your affiliation with any person or entity;